harvard-cns/cheetah-release/README.md

 - For TOP-N, you can increase or decrease the number of cutoffs (see our Arxiv report for more details on this) by modifying the definition (or the number of times you use) the `GENERATE_PACKET_COUNTER_ALU` and `GENERATE_TOPN_MIN_ALU` macros
 - For DISTINCT, JOIN and GROUP-BY, you can try changing the hash function(s) you use; our implementation uses CRC32 with offsets by default

+## Question and discussion
+Please feel free to use the Cheetah project mailing list: harvard-cns-cheetah AT googlegroups DOT com.
+However, this is a low volume mailing list.
+You are more likely to receive a helpful response if your question is specific, self-contained and concise.